alfonsoristorato/wiremock-docker-easy-extensions/README.md

     ports:
       - "8080:8080"
     volumes:
-      - ./rootPackage:/home/config/rootPackage
+      - ./aDirectory:/home/config/aDirectory
 ```

 With this setup, any changes to your local source files will be picked up the next time the container is restarted,
 triggering a new build of your extension JAR automatically.

+### Notes

+1. Because the tool needs both jdk and gradle, which are not available in the official WireMock Docker image,
+   they are bundled together in this image, making it larger than the official WireMock image, but this setup allows
+   for a faster startup as all dependencies to run the tool are already included.
+2. Because this tool builds the extensions JAR at runtime, to then feed to WireMock, it will take about 30 seconds to
+   start every time you run the Docker image.
+This is because it needs to compile the source files and package them into
+   a JAR.

 ---

 ## How to Use - Standalone JAR (CLI)

-For users who prefer to run the tool directly without Docker commands (the final result will still be a Docker image that spins up), the executable JAR is available for download from the
+For users who prefer to run the tool directly without Docker commands (the final result will still be a Docker image
+that spins up), the executable JAR is available for download from the
 project's [GitHub Releases page](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/releases).

 This method is useful for local testing or for integrating the tool into custom scripts.